Benefits

 If both parents are receiving AAP, both will be able to receive child supplements.

 If you have a child/children, you must notify us in writing no later than 3 months after the birth in order to receive child supplement from the date of birth of the child/children.
-If you do not notify us before 3 months have passed, you will receive a child supplement for the new child/children from the date you notify NAV of the birth.
+If you do not notify us before 3 months have passed, you will receive a child supplement for the new child/children from the date you notify Nav of the birth.

 To be entitled to the child supplement, the child must have been a resident of Norway/the EEA or Switzerland.